lightdock/lightdock/docs/FAQ.md

 * **Glowworms**: 300
 * **Steps**: 100

-In the [original publication](https://academic.oup.com/bioinformatics/article/34/1/49/4103399) the number of steps was equal to 200, but quality of the results is not affected using 100 steps and it was only for benchmarking that 200 steps were used.
+In the [original publication](https://academic.oup.com/bioinformatics/article/34/1/49/4103399) the number of steps was equal to 200, but quality of the results is not affected using 100 steps.
+The reason behind performing 200 steps was for benchmarking the method.

 ## 2. Setup